opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 ```

 #### Display LoadBalancer URL for Grafana and Prometheus.
-Wait for the EXTERNAL-IP field to be populated, then open that IP in your browser (Grafana on port 80, Prometheus on port 9090)

 ```
 kubectl get svc -n monitoring
 ```

+You may need to wait a while for the `EXTERNAL-IP` field to be populated, then open that URL for both Grafana and Prometheus in your browser (Grafana on port 80, Prometheus on port 9090)

 #### Get Grafana password by running: